-The objectives of P1 are threefold: (i) performing state estimation for NDS (9) while (ii) utilizing the least number of sensors (or satisfying a given constraint over the collections of library of sensors) and (iii) optimizing a specific estimation metric.
-Vector $\mathbf{c} \in \mathbb{R}^N+$ in the objective function of P1 assigns weights for each sensor $\gamma_i$ .
+The objectives of P1 are threefold: (i) performing state estimation for NDS (9) while (ii) utilizing smallest number of sensors as possible (or satisfying a given constraint over the collections of library of sensors) and (iii) optimizing a specific estimation metric.
+Vector $\boldsymbol{c} \in \mathbb{R}^N+$ in the objective function of P1 assigns weights for each sensor γ_i .
 Given P1, SSP for Lipschitz NDSs assuming no estimation objective (this is considered in Section 6), can be constructed by incorporating (9) into LMI (4).
 The resulting problem is given below.